 Physics Inspiring the Next Generation: Exploring the Cosmos!

-PING is a STEMtastic summer camp program that actively seeks to increase the diversity of the next generation of scientists, engineers, and technologists.
+PING is a STEMtastic summer camp program that aims to inspire the next generation of scientists, engineers, and technologists.
 We are seeking current 8th-graders (rising 9th-graders), who are interested in science, engineering, math, and a fun and challenging camp experience.
-We are especially interested in recruiting youth from historically excluded and under-represented groups in STEM majors and careers.

 Green Bank Observatory is home to the National Science Foundation’s world famous Green Bank Telescope.
 Students will be immersed in the research activities of this national research center.
 Students will work in small teams supported by an undergraduate student mentor and an Observatory staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
 Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme.
 In addition, there is plenty of non-science fun to be had!
 Whole group seminars can include games, hiking, making, dancing– who knows?!
 Teachers, Observatory staff, and STEM undergraduate mentors lead these talent-share seminars and teach students about new hobbies and influence an environment where hard work and fun are balanced.